evancasey1/Github-Job-Search/README.md

 * Make detail view more aesthetically pleasing/allow for rich text to be used in the job description instead of plaintext.
 * Provide feedback when no results are found
 * Provide multiple pages when a search returns many job results to prevent clutter
+* Have proper homepage before any search is run